-Symptoms of a rotator tear or of rotator cuff tendonitis can include:
+Symptoms of a partial or complete torn rotator cuff may include:

-Diagnosis of a rotator cuff injury is made through a careful review of your medical history and a physical exam.
-This is because there are other conditions which can cause similar symptoms, such as a compressed nerve in the neck (also called a "pinched nerve") or shoulder arthritis.
+When diagnosing a shoulder cuff injury, a doctor will also rule out conditions that can cause similar symptoms, such as a compressed nerve in the neck (called a "pinched nerve") or shoulder arthritis.

 All of the above treatments are usually followed by supervised physical therapy to regain shoulder motion and strength.

 A partial or complete tear of the rotator cuff tendon is generally repaired by arthroscopic surgery.
 Open surgery (using a larger incision) may be necessary for large, complicated full tears of the rotator cuff.